-Programming will help you put yourself in the developer´s shoes.
-Understanding system development challenges can streamline your PLM implementation projects and help you.
+Programming will help you put yourself in the developers’ shoes.
+Understanding system development challenges can streamline your PLM implementation projects and help you in the long run.
 But it’s more than that – learning to code also enhances your problem-solving, logical thinking and organization skills.

 Codecademy is a great starting point.
 Codecademy offers free courses in 12 different programming languages.
 Their courses are interactive, so you can learn while you practice online.
 First, you will want to figure out what language you want to focus on.
 There are plenty to choose from, and each has its own uses.
 A good place to start if you’re interested in programming is Python.
 Once you understand the principles of one programming language, it becomes much easier to pick up new ones!

 Learn to communicate with databases using SQL, the standard data-management language.
 SQL is widely used today across web frameworks and PLM applications.
 Knowing SQL gives you the power to ask questions of your data and to make better decisions.
 Again, I also recommend codecademy SQL courses to get started.